 The MFA in Theatre: Acting Concentration recruits actors every year, bringing a new class of eight actors to campus in the fall semester of odd-numbered calendar years.
-The next class will enter in August of 2017.
-Recruitment for this group will be during Fall of 2016 and January-April of 2017.
+The next class will enter in August of 2019.
+Recruitment for this group will be during late Fall of 2018 and January-April of 2019.

 For more information about the URTA auditions, go to urta.com.

 Any actor who is NOT attending the URTA auditions can arrange for an independent audition in Knoxville, or in New York, Chicago, or San Francisco during the time period in which the URTA auditions are occurring.
 If you are already scheduled to do the URTA auditions, we will not schedule a private audition with you until we have seen you in the URTA process.
 However, you are certainly encouraged to send a photo, resume, and your personal statement to us in advance and notify us as to the time of your auditions in the NUAI’s, so that we can look for you at that time.
 If you are a viable candidate, you will be called back for an interview at the URTA’s

 To arrange an audition in Knoxville, please contact Professor Terry Weber, Director of Graduate Studies at email@example.com.
 Please include your photo and resume with your introductory email.